MICHAEL FURNESS QC

 In this jurisdiction he has appeared several times in the House of Lords and in the Supreme Court (in the revenue case of DCC Ltd v HMRC).
 His appearances in the House of Lords include the leading tax cases of Ingram, McNiven v Westmoreland Investments and Arctic Systems, and the important pensions case of National Grid v Mayes.

-Overseas, he has a substantial contentious and non-contentious trust practice mainly in Bermuda, and involving large family trusts.
-He also appears regularly in the courts of Hong Kong, including three appearances in the Court of Final Appeal.
+Overseas, he has a substantial contentious and non-contentious trust practice mainly in Hong Kong (including three appearances in the Court of Final Appeal) and Bermuda.